 MANYUManyu Division is located in the South West region of the Republic of Cameroon in West Africa.
 Manyu Division covers an area of about 9,565 square kilometers.
-It is divided into four Sub-Divisions, namely; Akwaya, Eyumojock, Mamfe Central and Upper Bayang.
-It is made up of about 233 villages, each speaking one or more of several languages.
+It is divided into four Sub-Divisions, namely; Akwaya, Eyumojock, Mamfe Central and Upper Bayang, and made up of about 233 villages.
 Located in a rain forest it is rich in culture, human and natural resources, some of which are yet to be tapped.

 MECA Germany is comprised of members of the Manyu community living in Germany.
-We come together as a union to promote the socio-economic and cultural development of Manyu zone.
-By establishing the Manyu Elements Cultural Association (MECA), we want to strengthen solidarity and teamwork .
+They come together as a union to promote the socio-economic and cultural development of Manyu.
+By establishing the Manyu Elements Cultural Association (MECA), we want to strengthen solidarity and teamwork.
 Because of our different interests and experiences, we complement each other perfectly.

 Location in Cameroon

-Mamfe (also spelled Mamfé) is a city and capital of the Manyu department of the Southwest Province in Cameroon.
+Mamfe (also spelled Mamfé) is a city and capital of the Manyu division of the Southwest Region in Cameroon.
 It is located 60 km (37 mi) from the border of Nigeria, on the Cross River.
 It has a population of 20,300 (2001 estimate).

 It is known as a centre for traditional religion and traditional medicine.
 It used to be known for its bad infrastructure, especially the roads, which however were recently tarred and presently are in a good condition, within the city limits.
 The roads leading in and out, however, remain untarred and are difficult to impassable during the rainy season.